h4writer/tracelogger/README.md

 ===========

 Tracelogger is a tool in the javascript engine that can pinpoint which engine in firefox is used.
-To create a log file you need to recompile the js shell with --enable-trace-logging (currently x64 only).
+To create a log file you need to recompile the js shell with --enable-trace-logging.
 Afterwards every execution of a file will result in the creation of a /tmp/tracelogging.log file.
 This branch contains the python scripts to create a nice graph out of tracelogging files.

-To create a tracelogging graph when you obtained the log file: python generate.py /tmp/tracelogging.log > /tmp/test.html
+To create a tracelogging graph when you obtained the log file: python generate.py [-h] [-w WIDTH] [-n NAME] [-r REVISION] logfile outfile e.g. python generate.py /tmp/tracelogging.log /tmp/test.html

+The outfile should contain the graph.
+Put style.css and basic.js in the same folder and you should be good to go.